daviebadger/books/restructuredtext/restructuredtext.rst

          * b is b
          * c is c

-   it is okay only, if the figure is not aligned otherwise it may break the legend visually.
-When the figure needs to be aligned, a legend should be placed after the directive as a new block element:
+   It is okay only, if the figure is not aligned otherwise it may break the legend visually.
+When the figure needs to be aligned, a legend should be placed after the directive as a new body element:

    .. code:: rst